quasarframework/quasar-framework.org/source/components/parallax.md

   <h1>Video</h1>
 </q-parallax>
 ```

+> **Warning**
+> On some iOS platforms there may be problems regarding the autoplay feature of the native `<video>` tag.
+[Reference](https://webkit.org/blog/6784/new-video-policies-for-ios/).
+QParallax and Quasar are not interfering in any way with the client browser's ability/restrictions on the `<video>` tag.

 As you noticed in the examples above, you can display some content on top of the Parallax image/video (in the example above an `<h1>` tag).